The Xometry app works best with JavaScript enabled!

 2. The setup or tooling costs for injection molding are on the high side compared to vacuum forming.

-Vacuum Forming Definition and Comparison to Injection Molding
+Vacuum Forming: What is it and Comparison to Injection Molding

 Vacuum forming, also referred to as thermoforming, is a production method that employs the use of a vacuum to stretch a heated sheet (malleable thermoplastic) across the surface area of a mold.
 After cooling to a considerable extent, the plastic hardens and the resulting item is taken out and trimmed to the exact shape.
 The production of the first reel-fed vacuum forming machine dates back to 1938.
 It was masterminded by the Klaus B Strauch Company.
 Vacuum forming is preferred over injection molding when a low number of production parts are required – typically less than 3,000.

-What Are the Advantages of Vacuum Forming Compared to Injection Molding?
+Advantages and Disadvantages of Vacuum Forming Compared to Injection Molding

 Some of the advantages that make vacuum forming a preferred alternative compared to injection molding are: